amn493/RecipeBox/CONTRIBUTING.md

 Fridays: 2:00 - 2:30pm
 Sundays: 8 - 8:30pm

-Standups will take place on Zoom on a re-occurring link.
+Standups will [take place on Zoom](https://nyu.zoom.us/j/96743743979) on a re-occurring link.
 They will last approx 30 minutes as a high end estimate with the "actual" standup lasting 5 to 10 minutes and the rest of the time will be working on tasks, code review, and sprint planning.
+Zoom link in case the hyperlink does not work: [https://nyu.zoom.us/j/96743743979](https://nyu.zoom.us/j/96743743979).

 ### Coding Standards